Undertaker39/Kasa/Readme.md

 npm create vite@latest my-react-app -- --template react

-replace folder "src" by this
+then add all files/folder in folder "src"